naison0820/naison0820/README.md

 ## About me

 Hi my name is Naisson (pronounced like Jason with an 'N').
-I'm new to coding and learning as much as I possibly can while i tackle each language.
+I'm focused on Full-Stack programming while learning as much as I can while i tackle each language.
 I'm originally from England and enjoy playing tennis in my spare time.
 I also do a bit of DUI such as carpentry, electrical work etc and general home improvement.
 I am always open to learning and connecting so feel free to reach out.

 <details>
 <summary>My Hobbies</summary>